-- The harsh habitat of meerkats does not provide them water and they have the ability to survive without drinking water.
-They fulfil their water needs from the moisture found in the roots, tubers, and fruits they eat.
+- The harsh habitat of meerkats does not provide them water and they can survive without drinking water.
+They fulfill their water needs from the moisture found in the roots, tubers, and fruits they eat.

-- Meerkats are immune to the venom and are able to kill and eat scorpions and venomous snakes without being hurt.
+- Meerkats are immune to venom and can kill and eat scorpions and venomous snakes without being hurt.

 Are Meerkats Cats?

-- However, they are cat-like carnivores and belong to suborder feliformia.
+- However, they are cat-like carnivores and belong to the suborder feliformia.

 Are Meerkats Friendly?